luffyheng/lifeos/README.md

 - For production, restrict the Edge Function CORS origin to your deployed domain and enable normal Supabase JWT verification after the authentication screen is enabled.
 - Health and finance content is positioned as reflection/support, not diagnosis or individualized regulated advice.

-## MVP next steps
+## Next steps

-1. Sync the visual dashboard from `daily_checkins`, `weekly_reviews`, and `metric_entries` instead of demo seed data.
+1. Add Strava client credentials and complete the OAuth callback.
-2. Add memory confirmation/editing so the user controls what remains remembered.
+2. Apply for Huawei Health Kit access and complete its authorization flow.
-3. Add scheduled weekly summaries and reminders.
+3. Add memory confirmation/editing so the user controls what remains remembered.
-4. Add optional integrations one at a time, starting with the signal that has the clearest value.
+4. Add scheduled weekly summaries and reminders.